heisenberg-7/ETG-IMS-ASSIGNMENT/README.md

 # ETG-IMS-ASSIGNMENT
-This repository contains multiple functions and JSON files for inventory management system.<br/>
+This repository contains multiple functions and JSON files for inventory management system AND Summer Olympic Data Analysis.<br/>

 **IDE USED IS VSCODE Jupyter Notebook**
 <br/>
+**FOR IMS**
 **To download working code only download Final Function folder**<br/>

 **Working of code is as follows:**<br/>